quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 ---
 #### Probability Distribution of Data Trajectories
-Background context: The text explains that knowing the probability distribution \(P\) over data trajectories does not fully determine the MDP, as it lacks information about the structure and transitions between states.
+Background context: The text explains that knowing the probability distribution $P$ over data trajectories does not fully determine the MDP, as it lacks information about the structure and transitions between states.

-:p How is the probability distribution \(P\) defined in this context?
+:p How is the probability distribution $P$ defined in this context?
 ??x
-The probability distribution \(P\) over data trajectories is defined such that for any finite sequence \(\pi = (0,a_0,r_1,...,r_k,\pi_k)\), there's a well-defined probability of it occurring as part of a trajectory.
+The probability distribution $P $ over data trajectories is defined such that for any finite sequence$\pi = (0,a_0,r_1,...,r_k,\pi_k)$, there's a well-defined probability of it occurring as part of a trajectory.
 This includes the initial state, action, and subsequent rewards. x??

 ---